LED, UV & UV/LED Gel Nail Lamps - What’s The Difference?

 Check your medication before gel manicures or gel pedicures

-Prior to your gel manicure or pedicure, make sure to check if any medications you’re taking may have adverse reactions to UV light.
+Before your gel manicure or pedicure, make sure to check if any medications you’re taking may react poorly to UV light.
 Dr Stern points out one such medication is Doxycycline, commonly used for the treatment of acne and infections.
-If you have any doubts about other medications and their potential side effects, it's best to consult with your doctor to determine any risks before exposing your hands to UV/LED light.
-This simple step gives you the assurance and peace of mind to fully enjoy your gel manicure or pedicure.
+If you're unsure about the potential side effects of other medications, it's best to consult with your doctor to determine any risks before placing your hands under a UV or LED light.
+This is a simple step you can take to ensure your safety and give you the peace of mind to properly enjoy your gel manicure or pedicure.

 Only use compatible Gel Nail Polish and Gel Nail Lamps

-For beautiful, long-lasting nails it’s crucial you follow the proper application process, using the Gelous Base Coat, Colour Coat and Top Coat, curing each layer under the Gelous UV/LED Gel Nail Lamp for 60 seconds.
-Skipping any of the coats or attempting to dry your nails without the lamp, will result in a manicure or pedicure that won't adhere to your nails properly or dry, and could result in under-cured polish that can damage your nails.
+For beautiful, long-lasting nails it’s essential you follow the proper application process: apply Gelous Base Coat, Colour Coat and Top Coat, curing each coat for 60 seconds under the Gelous UV/LED Gel Nail Lamp.
+Skipping crucial steps—like the Base or Top Coat—or attempting to air-dry your Gel Polish can lead to poor adhesion, undercuring, and potential damage to your nails.

 Other ways to keep your nails and hands healthy and safe before, during, and after Gel Manicures

-• Regularly apply Cuticle Oil and a nourishing hand cream to keep your hands hydrated.
+• Apply Cuticle Oil and a Hydrating Hand Cream regularly to keep your hands nourished.

 • Dispose of Gelous Orangewood Cuticle Sticks after use.
-As these are unable to be disinfected, it is unhygienic to use them multiple times.
+These cannot be disinfected, so it is unhygienic to use them multiple times.

-• If you're a regular user, replace your Gelous Nail File approximately every three months.
-Holding onto it any longer can lead to nail damage (due to the buffing plates wearing down) and a build-up of bacteria.
+• Replace your Gelous Nail File approximately every three months if you’re a regular user.
+Keeping it any longer can lead to nail damage (as the buffing plates wear down) and a build-up of bacteria.

-• Read our Application & Removal Guides thoroughly before use, or head over to our Youtube channel to watch our handy step-by-step video tutorials.
+• Carefully read our Application & Removal Guides before use, or watch our handy step-by-step video tutorials on our Youtube channel.

-• Remove your Gel Nail Polish in line with the Gelous Removal Guide.
-Refrain from picking at your Gel Nail Polish as you will inevitably peel away part of your natural nail, leaving it brittle and weak.
+• Remove your Gel Nail Polish according to the Gelous Removal Guide.
+Avoid picking at your Gel Nail Polish, as you will inevitably peel away part of your natural nail, leaving it thin and weak.

 • Avoid getting back-to-back gel manicures.
-We recommend a break of at least 1-2 weeks, this time will allow your nails to rehydrate and repair.
+This break will allow your nails to rehydrate and repair.
+We recommend a break of at least 1-2 weeks.

-• Take care not to over-file the nail plate as this may cause sensitivity.
+• Be careful not to over-file the nail plate as it may cause sensitivity.

-• Avoid Gel Nail Polish from touching your skin, if contact does occur be sure to wipe it off before curing.
-Curing Gel Polish on your skin can cause mild to serious irritation.
+• Avoid touching your skin with Gel Nail Polish and if you do, make sure to wipe it off immediately before curing.
+Curing Gel Nail Polish on your skin can cause mild to serious irritation.

 • If you have extremely short nails or if your nails are in poor condition (thin, weak or split), do not use Gel Products.
 We recommend using Cuticle Oil and a nourishing hand cream until your nails are in a better condition for a gel manicure.